khromov/wp-simple-redirect/readme.txt

 Note
 ======
 This is a fork of the official plugin at: https://wordpress.org/plugins/simple-redirect/ This plugin uses a slightly less performance-intensive approach.
-The downside is that you may be forced to perform an additional redirect in certain cases.
+The downside is that your browser may be forced to perform an additional redirect in certain edge cases.

 Easily redirect any post or page to another page with a dropdown menu or by manually typing in a URL.
 Check out the screenshots.
 This plugin also changes permalinks and menus to point directly to the new location of the redirect - this prevents bots from getting a redirect and helps boost your SEO.